epi2me-labs/wf-tb-amr/docs/header.md

-# Workflow template
+# wf-tb-amr | MTBC Antimicrobial Resistance Testing

-This repository contains a [nextflow](https://www.nextflow.io/) workflow template that can be used as the basis for creating new workflows.
+This repository contains a [nextflow](https://www.nextflow.io/) workflow for running the MTBC workflow on multiplexed MinION, GridION, and PromethION runs.

-> This workflow is not intended to be used by end users.